MMAPG: A Training-Free Framework for Multimodal Multi-hop Question Answering via Adaptive Planning Graphs: Experiments

 \subsection{Case Study}

 We show a case study in Figure~\ref{fig:case}, which presents how the \graphname{} is constructed.
-At the initial few steps, appropriate nodes are generated.
-For the third retrieval node, $R_3$, the system attempts to retrieve information regarding \textit{common profession}, but mistakenly returns results related to \textit{Britney Spears} without identifying her profession, leading to a deviation from the intended path.
-As \textit{Britney Spears' profession} is identified as an essential information in the overall plan, the planning module analyzes the graph state at this point and determines that the last retrieval action does not capture this information.
-Consequently, it decides to focus on retrieving \textit{Britney Spears' profession} directly in the next step.
-Ultimately, this leads to the correct answer.
+At the initial few steps, the system attempted to retrieve information about \textit{Television of Tyler Alvarez}.
+However, it incorrectly shifted the focus to the TV show \textit{Veronica Mars}.
+Upon recognizing that this show did not align with the poster description in the question, the system redirected its reasoning toward \textbf{Bailee Madison} and relevant TV shows about the poster.
 The case study highlights that, even when the graph temporarily deviates, the system is capable of recovering and producing accurate results.